Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors: Related Work

 Diffusion sampling \cite{berner2022optimal, zhang2021path, vargas2023denoising, zhang2023diffusion, richter2023improved, sendera2024diffusion, akhound2024iterated} mainly focuses on the task of drawing samples from unnormalized distributions and estimating the partition function.
-These works draw connections between diffusion (learning the denoising process) and stochastic control (learning the Föllmer drift), leading to several approaches, e.g., path integral sampler (PIS) \cite{zhang2021path}, denoising diffusion sampler (DDS) \cite{vargas2023denoising}, and time-reversed diffusion sampler (DIS) \cite{berner2022optimal}, which have been unified by \citet{richter2023improved}.
-Some other works \cite{zhang2023diffusion, akhound2024iterated} use continuous generative flow networks (GFlowNets) – deep reinforcement learning algorithms adapted to variational inference that offers stable off-policy training and thus flexible exploration. \citet{sendera2024diffusion} benchmarked these previous diffusion-structured amortized inference methods and studied how to improve credit assignment in diffusion samplers, which refers to the propagation of learning signals from the target density to the parameters of earlier sampling steps.
+These works draw connections between diffusion (learning the denoising process) and stochastic control (learning the Föllmer drift).
+Some other works \cite{zhang2023diffusion, akhound2024iterated, sendera2024diffusion} use continuous generative flow networks (GFlowNets) – deep reinforcement learning algorithms adapted to variational inference that offers stable off-policy training and thus flexible exploration.
+While this work is applicable to our setting, it does not rely on the structure of $p(\bx,\bz)$ available to us, namely tractable sampling in $p$.

-\paragraph{Dimensionality Reduction} Latent variable models in general are an attractive alternative to visualization methods like PCA, UMAP, and t-SNE \citep{mcinnes2018umap,van2008visualizing}.
+\paragraph{Dimensionality Reduction} Latent variable models in general are an attractive alternative to visualization methods like PCA, Sparse PCA, NMF, UMAP, and t-SNE \citep{wold1987principal,kuleshov2013fast,NIPS2000_f9d11525,mcinnes2018umap,van2008visualizing}.
 Domain-specific knowledge can be injected through the prior, and deep neural networks can be utilized to achieve a more expressive mapping from the data space to the latent space.
 Nevertheless, downsides of LVMs are that they are more computationally expensive and require careful hyperparameter tuning.